reesegreen2014/rancid-tomatillos/README.md

 - Display a grid of movies fetched from the API
 - Click on an individual movie for specific details
 - Gracefully handle errors when fetching movie data
+- Responsive across a variety of devices and screen sizes

 ## Technologies Used
 - React